 Charcuterie boards (pronounced “shar-KOO-tuh-ree”) are a trend that I have seen popping up everywhere!
-“Charcuterie” is a French term for displaying a variety of cured meats, mostly pork.
+“Charcuterie” is a French term for an appetizer displaying a variety of cured meats, mostly pork.
 Originally they included things like salami, prosciutto, and sausages.
 However, modern charcuterie boards can have any variety of meats, cheeses, fruits, veggies, olives, nuts, and sauces.
-Typically the boards are arranged in an aesthetically pleasing and abundant fashion.
+Chips, crackers, and dips in small bowls are also a modern addition.
+Typically the boards are arranged on a platter in an aesthetically pleasing and abundant fashion.
 If you want to learn more about how to make a traditional charcuterie board, check out our recipe HERE.

 So, What is a Dessert Charcuterie Board?

 Since the idea of charcuterie boards have become so popular, people have taken the idea and run with it!
-Dessert charcuterie boards are arranged in the same smorgasbord style but with all sweets and treats instead of meats and cheeses.
+Dessert charcuterie boards and snack boards are arranged in the same smorgasbord style but with all sweets and treats instead of meats and cheeses.
 They are so fun and you can tailor them to any theme.
 I chose to make a Halloween Charcuterie Board since that is the next upcoming holiday.
 However, you can make one for Christmas, Easter, birthdays – pretty much any occasion.
-Check out our Valentine’s Day Dessert Board HERE.
+Also, check out our Valentine’s Day Dessert Board HERE.

 How to Decorate Your Board

 For this Halloween Charcuterie Board, I used an 18×24 wooden cutting board.
-You can scale up or down depending on the size of your party.
+However, you can scale up or down depending on the size of your party.
 I got the posable skeleton from a craft store for 50% off a few days before Halloween last year.
 For the chocolate decorated treats, I was inspired by this post.
-I made those ahead of time so the chocolate could set up.
+I made those ahead of time so the melted chocolate could set up.
 Then, I just headed to the candy aisle and seasonal aisle in the grocery store for the rest of the candies.
-I like to make sure I have a variety of colors, tastes, and textures.
+I like to make sure I have a variety of colors, flavors, and different textures.